JanEPFL/JanEPFL.github.io/README.md

   2) Not Hispanic or Latino

-###	<black> Did ethnical diversity in movies change over time?
+##	<black> Did ethnical diversity in movies change over time?

 The following plots depict the distribution of the different ethnicities of the movie characters for the most successful movies from each decade in our dataset.
-In this case the most successful movies are defined as the ten movies with the highest box office revenue in the decade.
-As we can see, the vast majority of movie characters in every decade is white and the dominance of white characters has its peak in the 1950s.
+In this case, the most successful movies are defined as the ten movies with the highest box office revenue in the decade.
+As we can see, the vast majority of movie characters in every decade is white, and the dominance of white characters has its peak in the 1950s.
 To get more insights about the distribution of minorities, you can click in the subsequent plot on the white_ratio label to hide it.
 Then it is clearly visible that the second most represented racial group is Black or African American.
 Since the 1970s, there appears to be an increase of the diversity among the minorities.

 {% include ethnicities_evolution.html %}